mdg-graphics/mili/README.md

 ## Configuration

 Mili's BLT/Cmake-based build system is largely modeled after Diablo's build system, providing a `configure.py` script to automate the configuration and setup of build and install directories based upon an input host-config file.
-A handful of example host-config files are provided for reference, consistent with the standard build options used by Mili on TOSS3 and TOSS4 machines.
+A handful of example host-config files are provided for reference, consistent with the standard build options used by Mili on various machines.

 Mili requires CMake version 3.18 or later.
 On LLNL machines, the user's local version of CMake can be updated using the module load command, e.g.:
 ```